secarider/The_Factory/README.md

 7. Metadata & Playback Fix (BARFIX)
 Fix title metadata (MKV in-place when possible)
-Set playback defaults:
-preferred audio (English if available) disable subtitles by default
+Not filename title but the title that shows in your players title bar BARFIX Set playback defaults: preferred audio (English if available) disable subtitles by default